dogukannn/dogukannn.github.io/_posts/2022/2022-06-11-terrain-rendering-with-perlin-noise.md

   </div>
 </div>

 We need some kind of randomness while creating realistic things, because the nature is fully-random.
-From the scattering of leaves to the movements of the insects.
+From the scattering of leaves to the distrubition of moss.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/3/random.png">